1. Application and acceptance of Terms and Conditions

 (d) The payments are used in accordance with clauses 3.4 and 3.5.

 6.2.
 An Applicant must take all reasonable steps to ensure that the conditions in clause 6.1 are or have been satisfied at all relevant times.

 6.3.
 Upon receipt of payment under the Program, an Applicant declares that:

-(a) to the best of its knowledge, the conditions in clause 6.1 are or have been satisfied at all relevant times; and
+(a) to the best of the Applicant’s knowledge, the conditions in clause 6.1 are or have been satisfied at all relevant times; and

-(b) it took and will take all reasonable steps to ensure that the conditions in clause 6.1 are or have been satisfied.
+(b) the Applicant took and will take all reasonable steps to ensure that the conditions in clause 6.1 are or have been satisfied.

 6.4.
 Notwithstanding any other provision in these Terms and Conditions, Service NSW and/or Revenue NSW may take civil and/or criminal action (where appropriate), including referral to NSW Police, where Service NSW and/or Revenue NSW reasonably suspect that an Applicant or any person acting on behalf of an Applicant provider has failed to comply with the law or these Terms and Conditions.

 6.5.
 Applicants may be audited or investigated by Service NSW and/or Revenue NSW to determine whether they are complying with these Terms and Conditions.
 Applicants must provide any information or documentation that is reasonably required for the purpose of any such audit or investigation.